Collection: Discover the Gods of Singapore's Underbelly

-In this unique tour, we will share with you ancient Chinese legends on a twilight stroll along the historic Singapore River.
+Synopsis: In this unique tour, we will share with you legends from Chinese mythology on a a twilight stroll through the back alleys of the Central Business District, as we cross from sunset into night, Yang into Yin.

-We will visit a nameless back alley to see ramshackle Taoist street shrines next to dumpsters and air-conditioner compressors, where the statues have aged, but the fruit offerings are still fresh.
+We will visit ramshackle Taoist street shrines set up next to dumpsters and under air-conditioner compressors, where the statues have aged, but the fruit offerings are still fresh.

-We will spy a secret rooftop Goddess of Mercy statue.
-We will learn a different side of the usual nation-building story of Singapore.
+We will spy a secret Goddess of Mercy statue, chilling out quietly on a roof ledge.
+We will learn a different side of the usual nation-building story of Singapore we were inundated with in school.

 The tour is developed by Say Tian Hng Buddha Shop (a heritage business established in 1896) and tour operator Offbeat Tours.